Commands in Blazor Diagram Component

 Clipboard commands are used to cut, copy, or paste the selected elements.

-• Cuts the selected elements from the diagram to the diagram’s clipboard using Cut command.
+• Cuts the selected elements from the diagram to the diagram’s clipboard using the Cut command.

-• Copies the selected elements from the diagram to the diagram’s clipboard using Copy command.
+• Copies the selected elements from the diagram to the diagram’s clipboard using the Copy command.

 • Pastes the diagram’s clipboard data (nodes/connectors) into the diagram.
-Also, when the collection of the diagram elements is passed, the passed items will be pasted into the diagram.
+Also, when a collection of diagram elements is passed, the passed items will be pasted into the diagram.
 Otherwise, the cloned copy of elements from the internal clipboard is pasted using the Paste command.

 The following code illustrates how to execute the clipboard commands.